HaydenHetrick/HaydenHetrick/README.md

 [![Linkedin: HaydenHetrick](https://img.shields.io/badge/-haydenhetrick-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/haydenhetrick/)](https://www.linkedin.com/in/haydenhetrick/)

-I am currently enrolled in Mahoning County Career & Technical Center for Software Engineering & Development I'm also constantly exploring new technologies and frameworks.
+Hi there!
+I’m currently enrolled at Mahoning County Career & Technical Center, where I'm diving deep into Software Engineering & Development.
+I love exploring new technologies and frameworks, always looking to expand my skill set and tackle new challenges.

+When I'm not coding, you can find me playing guitar or skating—both passions that keep me creative and active.

 ## Skills